SystemsGenetics/GEMmaker/README.md

 The example data consists of 3 "RNA-seq" data sets which are contained in the directory "./GEM-maker/examples/Data/".
 They are examples of unpaired data, and are each in a folder of their own.
 The file format for these reads is "?\_1.fastq" where the "?" is replaced by the number of the sample.
 GEM-maker finds these files through the glob pattern assigned to the "local\_samples\_path" in the **nextflow.config** file.

-Once you understand the above information, run the Local example dataset using the commands in the section below titled **Executing the Workflow**
+Once you understand the above information, run the Local example dataset using the commands in the section below that is titled **Executing the Workflow**

 Once executed, the local example should output 3 directories.
 GEM-maker will automatically combine files that have the same experiment number( \[SED\]RX0000000 ) but different run numbers ( \[SED\]RR0000000 ), so it is possible that the \[SED\]RX number contains multiple \[SED\]RR runs.
 However, in the the local example, this is not the case.